petatemarvin26/react-webpack/README.md

 ...
 const plugins = [
    ...
 -  new ForkTsCheckerWebpackPlugin()
 ];

-...å
+...
 const resolve = {
 -  plugins: [new TsconfigPathsPlugin()],
    extensions: ['.js', '.jsx', '.ts', '.tsx']
 };
 ```

 > Dont forget to rename your source files `*.tsx` to `*.jsx`

 #### Step 5:

 Now you can start the bundler using `npm start`

-> NOTE: please uninstall unnecessary libraries in node_modules after configuration

 #

 ### Contributing

-As the owner of this repository I really appreciate the knowledge, suggestions of other contributors who helps to make this boilerplate more cleaner and efficient
+As the owner of this repository I really appreciate the knowledge, suggestions of other contributors who helps to make this boilerplate more cleaner and efficient.

+But for now am too busy to collaborate with, so please report an issue just incase you see something wrong on the configuration, I do appreciate.

 #

 ### License